Catigbian: The Katigbawan Festival

-What distinguishes Catigbian from other towns is its annual festival, the Katigbawan, which is a week-long festival in June consisting of various activities like carabao-racing, hog-catching, agrofair, motorcross and a search for Miss Katigbawan.
+What distinguishes Catigbian from other towns is its annual festival, the Katigbawan, which is a week-long festival in June consisting of various activities like carabao-racing, hog-catching, agrofair, motocross and a search for Miss Katigbawan.

 This four-day event has several activities lined up starting with the opening of the festival with a parade after a holy mass.
 It is followed by a comparza and a talent contest of Miss Katigbawan candidates during the day.
-Judging of the display of agrofair, bloodletting and motorcross takes place on the second day.
-On the third day is the Carabao Parade with carabao-racing and hog-catching at central elementary school and the search for Catigbian's prettiest – the Miss Katigbawan Beauty Pageant – in the evening.
+Judging of the display of agrofair, bloodletting and motocross takes place on the second day.
+On the third day is the Carabao Parade with carabao-racing and hog-catching at central elementary school and the Miss Katigbawan Beauty Pageant in the evening.
 On the fourth day is the street dancing, then a fireworks display to cap the festival.